stupidpupil/wimd_msoa/README.md

 Some data from other sources, for example rates of COVID-19 cases, is only made available for slightly larger areas called Middle Super Output Areas (MSOAs).
 This makes it difficult to investigate how this data compares with WIMD.

+## Aggregating WIMD to MSOAs

 This script takes the scores behind the WIMD 2019 LSOA ranks, weights them by mid-2018 population estiamtes, and uses these population-weighted scores to generate ranks for the 410 MSOAs in Wales.

-This is *not* the *only* way you might try to generate MSOA WIMD ranks or similar metrics, and the guidance on WIMD **specifically warns against this approach**.
-(You could look at the proportion of the population in an MSOA that lives in the most deprived 25% of LSOAs for example.)
+The [WIMD guidance](https://gov.wales/sites/default/files/statistics-and-research/2020-06/welsh-index-multiple-deprivation-2019-guidance.pdf#page=12) explictly tells you **not** to do this:

+> It is not valid to aggregate the ranks or scores to larger geographies by taking an average of the values for the small areas.

 # Using WIMD